30 Easy Rangoli Designs for Kids

 2. Dotted Rangoli

-Dots make it easier for kids to join and complete a pattern without any difficulty of drawing perfect lines without help.
-You will get several designs and patterns for simple rangoli designs with dots for kids over the internet or books where a Rangoli will be explicitly explained from the first dot to the last, method to join them and complete the pattern.
-This way kids can make a beautiful pattern following the dots and join them together.
+Dots make it easier for kids to join and complete a pattern without the difficulty of drawing perfect lines without help.
+You will get several designs and patterns for simple rangoli designs with dots for kids over the internet or books where the rangoli drawing for kids will be explicitly explained from the first dot to the last, the method to join them and complete the pattern.
+This way, kids can make a beautiful pattern following the dots and join them together.

 Source: Pinterest